A blue ranch-style house with white trim, showcasing a residential property.

 Home Equity Loan

 A home equity loan uses your home’s equity, but not as a line of credit like a HELOC.
-So while homeowners can tap into the same amount of equity (85%), you receive the funds as one lump sum.
+So, while homeowners can tap into equity, you receive the funds as one lump sum.

-Using our example above, if John borrowed a home equity loan versus a HELOC, he would receive a check or wire for $82,500, and he could use the funds how he needed, including investing or saving the funds.
+Using our example above, if Jordan borrowed a home equity loan versus a HELOC, they would receive a check or wire for $82,500 (or more as home equity loans often offer up to 90% of equity), and they could use the funds however they needed, including investing or saving the funds.

-Home equity loans provide the funds once, and you can’t reuse them.
-You pay principal and interest on the entire loan amount, but the rate is fixed for the life of the loan.
+• Home equity loans: These loans provide the funds once, and you can’t reuse them.
+You pay principal and interest on the entire loan amount, but the rate is fixed for the life of the loan (10 or 20 years).

 Cash-Out Refinance